 In the movie, Oracene (who was a widow when she married Richard in 1980) is the one who tells Richard that practicing on inferior tennis courts with substandard tennis rackets would get Venus and Serena nowhere, no matter how much hard work they did.
 Oracene is the one who motivates Richard to make the right connections in the elite world of tennis, where you need the kind of money that’s required to pay for training and entry fees into top tennis tournaments.
 However, the Williams family couldn’t afford these fees at the time.
 It’s at this point in the movie that Richard starts to transform himself into a maverick wheeler dealer in the tennis world.

 He’s an unlikely tennis maverick.
 From the opening scene, the movie makes it clear that Richard’s English grammar skills aren’t very good, and he comes from a rough-and-tumble background.
 In a voiceover, Richard describes the type of upbringing he had: “Tennis was not a game peoples played.
-We were too busy running from the [Ku Klux] Klan.”
+We was too busy running from the [Ku Klux] Klan.”
 (Richard was born in 1942 in Shreveport, Louisiana.)

 Later in the movie, Richard tells his daughters: “When I was your age, I had to fight someone every day,” which is why he says that doesn’t get as fazed by setbacks as other people might be.
 The issues of racial differences and social-class inequalities are ever-present in the movie because a huge part of Venus’ and Serena’s success story is about how they became champions in a sport that’s been accessible mainly to white people who can afford it.